 We laughed a lot and chatted about scenarios.
 We want our boys to grow up respecting women and treating the ones that they are close to with respect.
 Yep – I am not buying into that “my son’s a heart breaker” crap.
 Why?
 Because I have a daughter, and I will not allow my boy to treat a girl any differently to how we would expect a boy to treat our own daughter.
 Moms, you are raising someones future husband!
 You are raising someones future first love!
 I take that very seriously.

 I figured that this last one right here is the most important, yo.
 I can’t always be with my kids but I know that God can.
 So I pray that they will make good decisions and I pray that they will be leaders in their sphere of influence and not followers who easily succumb to peer pressure.
 If you are a praying parent, it would also be a good idea to pray WITH your kids.
 It helps them to take responsibility for their feelings and actions.

 So yes, that was my horrific experience this week.
-And please, don’t be fooled, all of this looks REALLY good on paper – but truth be told, it’s only been a couple of days and I honestly don’t know how it’s going to turn out.
+And please, don’t be fooled, all of this looks REALLY good on paper – but truth be told I honestly don’t know how it’s going to turn out.
 But I do know that I want my kid to grow up to be a really superb adult and I figured that this is a pretty good start.

 Moms, dads, what would you do in this situation?
-If you have older kids, which rules did you have in place when they started dating?
+Do you have a plan in place for when your little one wants to start dating?
 Leave your wisdom in the comment section below.

 Disclaimer: I received permission from my teen to share this post.